Complying with New Registered Capital Rules under China’s Revised Company Law

 If a joint-stock company increases its registered capital, it must register changes in registered capital after the shareholders of the company have paid in full.

-If an LLC is established before July 1, 2024, but the remaining contribution period for its shareholders is less than five years from July 1, 2027, the company does not need to make any adjustments during the transition period.
-However, if the remaining contribution period exceeds five years, then it must be adjusted to be within five years during the transition period.
-That is to say, the final date for LLCs established before July 1, 2024 to complete their capital payment is June 30, 2032.
+Suppose an LLC is established before July 1, 2024, but the remaining contribution period for its shareholders is less than five years from July 1, 2027.
+In that case, the company does not need to make any adjustments before the deadline.
+However, if the remaining contribution period exceeds five years, then the company must adjust it to be within five years by the end of the transition period.
+That is to say, the final date for LLCs established before July 1, 2024, to complete their capital payment is June 30, 2032.

-Meanwhile, for joint stock companies established before the implementation of the amended Company Law, the funds for subscribed shares must be fully paid within the three-year transition period (before June 30, 2027).
+Meanwhile, for joint stock companies established before the implementation of the amended Company Law, the funds for subscribed shares must be fully paid before June 30, 2027.

 When reducing the registered capital, the amount of deducted capital that can be remitted overseas or reinvested domestically is generally limited to the paid-in registered capital of foreign investors, excluding equity such as capital reserves, surplus reserves, undistributed profits, and so on.
 If the capital reduction proceeds are used to make up losses on the book or to reduce the foreign party’s contribution obligations, the amount of capital reduction proceeds shall be set at zero, unless otherwise stipulated.

-However, under the draft provisions, if a company that is established before July 1, 2024, wishes to apply to reduce registered capital but does not reduce the actual paid-in capital during the transition period, it can do so through a comparatively simpler process – by announcing the reduction to the public through the National Enterprise Credit Information Publicity System for a period of 20 days.
-The company must meet all of the following conditions to be able to do so:
+Under the management provisions, if a company wishes to adjust the amount of capital subscribed and paid by shareholders, the method of capital contribution, the term of capital contribution, or the number of shares subscribed by the promoters, it can do so simply by announcing the reduction to the public through the National Enterprise Credit Information Publicity System for a period of 20 days.

-If no objections are raised by creditors during the publicity period, the company can proceed with the registration of capital reduction based on the application and commitment letter.
+If creditors raise no objections during the publicity period, the company can proceed with the change in registration of capital based on the application and commitment letter.

 Exceptions

-Some companies established before July 1, 2024, that are involved in strategic or critical fields may be exempted from having to adjust the contribution period and can continue with their original payment schedule if given consent by the relevant department of the State Council.
-These include companies that:
+Some companies established before July 1, 2024, whose production and operation involves national interests or major public interest may be exempted from having to adjust the contribution period and can continue with their original payment schedule if given consent by the relevant department of the State Council.
+In this case, the market supervision and administration department of the State Council may agree to its capital contribution according to the original capital contribution period.

 Disclosure requirements

-In addition to the new time limit, the amended Company Law also stipulates new requirements for companies to disclose their registered capital.
-Specifically, companies must disclose the following information on capital registration through the National Enterprise Credit Information Disclosure System (among other information) within 20 days of the information being known:
+In addition to the new time limit for payment of subscribed capital, the amended Company Law also stipulates new requirements for companies to disclose their registered capital.
+Specifically, companies must disclose the following information on capital registration through the National Enterprise Credit Information Disclosure System (among other information):

 • The amount of capital contribution subscribed and paid by shareholders of an LLC, the method and date of capital contribution, and the number of shares subscribed by the promoters of a joint stock company; and